metadata toggle

 Note: Position locking ring over appropriate mark on plunger.

-Dosage: For the control and treatment of tapeworms: Strongid-P Paste should be used at a dose rate of 38 mg pyrantel embonate per kg bodyweight, that is twice the dose rate for strongyles.
+Dosage: For the control and treatment of tapeworms: The veterinary medicinal product should be used at a dose rate of 38 mg pyrantel embonate per kg bodyweight, that is twice the dose rate for strongyles.

 To ensure administration of a correct dose, body weight should be determined as accurately as possible; accuracy of the dosing device should be checked.

-The product has an extremely wide safety margin and overdosage should not produce any adverse reactions.
+The veterinary medicinal product has an extremely wide safety margin and overdosage should not produce any adverse reactions.

 Withdrawal Period(s)